-- London Construction Academy: An academy providing free training to help hard to reach people who are not in to motivate people and cover a comprehensive range of skills, procedures and practices - making participants realise there are apprenticeship and work experience opportunities within the sector. - 16+ toward better and more creative opportunities.
+- London Construction Academy: An academy providing free training to help hard to reach people who are not in to motivate people and cover a comprehensive range of skills, procedures and practices - making participants realise there are apprenticeship and work experience opportunities within the sector. - Inspire Lewisham: A tailored programme, which offers a number of different routes directing young people aged 16+ toward better and more creative opportunities.
 Participants get: bespoke plans to help develop skills through training, advice and guidance; information about the opportunities available within the industry and skills required for success; paid work experience; guidance from experts working in the industry; and support in finding places to study, work or even start their own businesses. - Skills Hub provides a range of services including: careers advice and planning; foundation courses in construction, engineering and business for school leavers; return to work workshops in a range of skills (such as digital skills, welding, construction skills, maths and English); apprenticeship programmes referrals.